This information is intended for use by health professionals

 Reporting of suspected adverse reactions:

-Iron overdosage is dangerous and can be life-threatening in young children, requiring immediate attention.
+Iron overdose is dangerous and can be life-threatening in children, infants and toddlers requiring immediate attention.

 Symptoms of iron overdose